-Next morning, leave London behind and take the 1.5-hour train journey west to Salisbury.
-The 09.20 direct train departs London Waterloo and arrives into Salisbury at 10.50.
+Next morning, leave London behind and take a 1.5-hour train journey west to Salisbury.
+The 09.20 service from London Waterloo arrives in Salisbury at 10.43.
 Then spend the rest of the day exploring the city.
 Salisbury is compact and easy to get around on foot, located where four rivers meet the River Avon and surrounded by tranquil water meadows.

-Salisbury’s most famous site is its 13th-century cathedral, built in elaborate Gothic style with the tallest spire in the UK.
-Join a tower tour and climb up 332 steps for a close up look at the spire as well as views out across the city.
+Salisbury’s most famous site is its Gothic-style 13th-century cathedral, with the tallest spire in the UK.
+Join a tower tour and climb up 332 steps for a close look at the spire and views out across the city.
 Or wander around the cathedral’s atmospheric cloisters and visit the Chapter House, home to one of only four surviving copies of the Magna Carta.

-Take an afternoon stroll around pretty Cathedral Close with its neatly manicured lawns and grand Elizabethan and Georgian mansions.
-You can visit Arundells, which was the former home of British Prime Minister Ed Heath, or admire the antique furniture and glassware on display at 18th-century Mompesson House.
-The close is also home to the Salisbury Museum, where you can find out more about the area’s history, and the Rifles military museum.
+Take a stroll around pretty Cathedral Close with its neatly manicured lawns and grand Elizabethan and Georgian mansions.
+You can find out more about the area’s history at the Salisbury Museum or visit the Rifles Berkshire and Wiltshire military museum.

-Where to stay in Salisbury: The traditional black and white Best Western Red Lion Hotel was built in the 13th century, making it England’s oldest purpose-built hotel.
-It’s full of character, with some rooms having medieval fireplaces, four-poster beds or original wall paintings.
+Where to stay in Salisbury: The half-timbered Best Western Red Lion Hotel* was built in the 13th century, making it England’s oldest purpose-built hotel.
+It’s full of character, with rooms featuring medieval fireplaces, antique furniture and four-poster beds.

 Day 3: Salisbury > Bath Spa

-Bath is also known for its links with Jane Austen, who lived in the city from 1801 to 1806.
-You can learn more about her life at the Jane Austen Centre, join in the annual Jane Austen festival each September, try on traditional Georgian dress at the Fashion Museum or enjoy high tea at the Pump Rooms, which features in her novels Northanger Abbey and Persuasion.
+Bath is also known for its links with Jane Austen, who lived in the city from 1801–1806.
+Learn more about her life at the Jane Austen Centre, join in the annual Jane Austen festival each September, try traditional Georgian dress at the Fashion Museum or enjoy tea at the Pump Rooms, which features in her novels Northanger Abbey and Persuasion.

-Channel your inner Austen heroine with a walk around the curving Royal Crescent, which is lined with elegant Georgian townhouses – and see how people lived back then at Number 1 Royal Crescent, which has been turned into a museum.
-Visit Bath’s Abbey and try a Sally Lunn bun, a type of brioche spread with butter or cream that dates back to the 17th century.
+Channel your inner Austen heroine with a walk around the curving Royal Crescent, lined with elegant Georgian townhouses – and see how people lived then at Number 1 Royal Crescent, which has been turned into a museum.
+Visit Bath Abbey and try a Sally Lunn bun, a type of brioche spread with butter or cream that dates back to the 17th century.

-Where to stay in Bath: Splash out on a night at Bath’s most desirable address at the Royal Crescent Hotel.
-Two of its townhouses have been merged to create a luxurious five-star hotel, with period artworks and antiques, a hidden landscaped garden, restaurant, bar and spa.
+Where to stay in Bath: Splash out on a night at Bath’s most desirable address at the Royal Crescent Hotel*.
+Two townhouses have been merged to create a luxurious five-star hotel, with period artworks and antiques, a hidden garden, restaurant, bar and spa.

-Read more: A weekend in Bath: A 48-hour itinerary
+Read more: A weekend in Bath: 2-day Bath itinerary

 Day 4: Bath > Oxford

-Read more: A weekend in Oxford: A 48-hour itinerary
+Read more: A weekend in Oxford: 2-day Oxford itinerary

 Day 5: Oxford > Stratford-upon-Avon

-After a leisurely breakfast, catch the 10.39 train from Oxford for the 1.5-hour train journey to Stratford-upon-Avon.
-You need to change trains en route at Leamington Spa, arriving there at 11.14 and departing on the 11.32 service which arrives into Stratford-upon-Avon at 11.57.
-This medieval market town was founded in 1196 and is best known as the birthplace of the Bard.
+After a leisurely breakfast, catch the 10.39 train from Oxford for the 1.5-hour train journey to Stratford-upon-Avon, changing trains en route at Leamington Spa (arrive at 11.15 and depart on the 11.32 service which arrives into Stratford-upon-Avon at 12.04).

 Make sure to catch a performance of one of Shakespeare’s plays at the renowned Royal Shakespeare Company (RSC) theatre.
-Then once you’re all Shakespeared out, take a walk or boat ride along the River Avon, call in for a pint at the 16th-century Garrick Inn or try out some of the interactive games at the MAD (Mechanical Art and Design) Museum.
+Once you’re all Shakespeared out, take a walk or boat ride along the River Avon, call in for a pint at the 16th-century Garrick Inn or try some of the interactive games at the MAD (Mechanical Art and Design) Museum.

-Where to stay in Stratford-upon-Avon: The Hotel Indigo is right opposite Shakespeare’s New Place and a couple of minutes from the RSC.
-Its Tudor building mixes historic features and a bright, light-filled extension, with a courtyard garden, tearoom and cosy library snug.
+Where to stay in Stratford-upon-Avon: The Hotel Indigo* is opposite Shakespeare’s New Place and a couple of minutes from the RSC.
+Its Tudor building mixes historic features and a bright, light-filled extension, with a courtyard garden and cosy library snug.

 Day 6: Stratford-upon-Avon > York

 The 14th-century half-timbered buildings of the Shambles are one of York’s prettiest spots – and the starting point for nightly ghost tours.
-Indulge your sweet tooth at the Chocolate Story museum or with afternoon tea at Betty’s.
-And don’t miss the Castle Museum, my favourite spot in York is a former prison that’s now a eclectic museum with a recreated Victorian Street.
+Indulge your sweet tooth at the Chocolate Story* or with afternoon tea at Betty’s.
+And don’t miss the Castle Museum, my favourite spot in York is a former prison turned eclectic museum with recreated Victorian Street.

-Where to stay in York: Just outside the city centre in a leafy residential area, Marmadukes Town House Hotel is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.
+Where to stay in York: Just outside the centre in a leafy residential area, Clementine’s Town House* is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the top places to eat in York.

-Read more: A weekend in York: A 48-hour itinerary
+Read more: A weekend in York: 2-day York itinerary

 Day 7: York